candescent-dev/oidc-sso-toolkit/README.md

 # OIDC SSO Toolkit

 A local development toolkit for partners and financial institutions (FIs) to build and test OpenID Connect (OIDC) Single Sign-On integrations.
-This toolkit simulates an OIDC Identity Provider, allowing you to develop and validate your OIDC client implementation before connecting to production environments.
+This toolkit simulates an OIDC Identity Provider, allowing you to develop and validate your OIDC client implementation before connecting to integration testing environments.

 ## Features